German Peasants' War: Outbreak in the southwest

 During the 1524 harvest, in Stühlingen, south of the Black Forest, the Countess of Lupfen ordered serfs to collect snail shells for use as thread spools after a series of difficult harvests.
 Within days, 1,200 peasants had gathered, created a list of grievances, elected officers, and raised a banner.

+On 24 August 1524, Hans Müller von Bulgenbach gathered peasants in Stühlingen and formed the "Evangelical Brotherhood", pledging to emancipate peasants across Germany.

 Within a few weeks most of southwestern Germany was in open revolt.
 The uprising stretched from the Black Forest, along the Rhine river, to Lake Constance, into the Swabian highlands, along the upper Danube river, and into Bavaria and the Tyrol.

 Insurgency expands

 On 16 February 1525, 25 villages belonging to the city of Memmingen rebelled, demanding of the magistrates (city council) improvements in their economic condition and the general political situation.
 They complained of peonage, land use, easements on the woods and the commons, as well as ecclesiastical requirements of service and payment.

 The city set up a committee of villagers to discuss their issues, expecting to see a checklist of specific and trivial demands.
 Unexpectedly, the peasants delivered a uniform declaration that struck at the pillars of the peasant-magisterial relationship.
 Twelve articles clearly and consistently outlined their grievances.
 The council rejected many of the demands.
 Historians have generally concluded that the articles of Memmingen became the basis for the Twelve Articles agreed on by the Upper Swabian Peasants Confederation of 20 March 1525.

-A single Swabian contingent, close to 200 horse and 1,000-foot soldiers, however, could not deal with the size of the disturbance.
+A single Swabian contingent, of about 200 horse and 1,000-foot soldiers, could not suppress a revolt of this scale.
 By 1525, the uprisings in the Black Forest, the Breisgau, Hegau, Sundgau, and Alsace alone required a substantial muster of 3,000-foot and 300 horse soldiers.